head(list.files()) #> "metabCombiner_vignette.R" "metabCombiner_vignette.Rmd"

 In the computational analysis of LC-MS metabolomics data, a key step is to align the measurements of identical compounds commonly represented as <mass-to-charge ratio (m/z), retention time (RT)> features.
-Feature alignment between datasets acquired under non-identical conditions presents many underexplored opportunities in untargeted metabolomics.
-The key challenge to address is achieving a correspondence between identical features, given that most are not easily identified .
+Feature alignment between datasets acquired under non-identical conditions presents numerous opportunities in untargeted metabolomics.
+The key challenge is achieving a correspondence between identical features, most of which are not easily identified.

-metabCombiner provides a list of all possible feature pair alignments (FPAs) and determines their validity through a pairwise similarity score.
-We will show here how to use
+metabCombiner determines a list possible feature pair alignments (FPAs) and determines their validity through a pairwise similarity score.
+We will show here how to use the basic

 Typically you will need to load a dataset from file into an R data.frame, e.g. using this template.
-Be sure to set stringsAsFactors to FALSE.
+If using this, be sure to set the stringsAsFactors to FALSE.

-There are three major assumptions that these datasets must conform to:
+There are four major assumptions that these datasets must conform to:

 The workflow we outline here is composed of five major steps:

-We demonstrate each step on a pair of packaged human plasma metabolomics datasets contained within the package.
+We demonstrate each step on a pair of human plasma metabolomics datasets contained within the package.

 Let’s begin by taking a look at some of our input dataset column headings.